clearclaw/retryp/README.rst

   as the only argument to this function.
 If ``refuse_exc_fn (e)`` evaluates to True, then the exception will be raised again and retry attempts will cease.

-expose_last_exc
-  Default: False

-  By default ``retryp`` will raise ``retryp.FailedTooOften`` if the wrapped item continues to fail after the requested number of attempts.
-If ``expose_last_exc`` is set, then the exception raised by the wrapped item will be raised if the last attempt results in an exception.

-log_faults
-  Default: False

-  Log every exception raised by the wrapped item using logtool.log_fault.

-log_faults_level
-  Default: logging.DEBUG

-  Logging level at which exceptions will be logged by ``logtool.log_fault()`` when ``log_faults`` is set.